yashgorana/lane-detection-advanced/WRITEUP.md

 ## Pipeline output

-Based on the draw parameters, the final output contains both segmented lane line & averaged/extrapolated lane lines
+The final output contains the filled lane with radius of curvature & offset metrics.

+The images and videos were generated using `P2.ipynb`

 ### Image results